 Annex 1, 2 and 3 presents pooled OLS, RE and FE regression results for the models (6), (7) and (8) respectively.
 Hausman tests suggest that RE is preferred for models (6) and (7) and FE is preferred for model (8).
 The joint LM test for heteroskedasticity and serial correlation shows the presence of heteroskedasticity and serial correlation in the RE models (6) and (7).
 Table 1 presents results robust to heteroskedasticity and serial correlation for RE models (6) and (7) in column (1) and (2) using GLS approach.
-Modified Wald test for groupwise heteroskedasticity and serial correlation in FE model (8).
+Whereas modified Wald test for groupwise heteroskedasticity and Wooldridge test for autocorrelation is applied to detect heteroskedasticity and serial correlation in FE model (8).
 Modified Wald test shows heteroskedasticity in the FE model, whereas Wooldridge test for Autocorrelation shows no serial correlation.
 Therefore, the FE model with robust to heteroskedasticity is presented in column (3) of Table 1 as a final result for interpretation.